cozy/cozy-stack/docs/CONTRIBUTING.md

 tutorial](http://docs.transifex.com/getting-started/translators/) can help you to learn how to make your first steps here.
 If you have any question, don't hesitate to ask us!

+The translations are imported from transifex with `tx pull -a` in the `assets/locales` directory, and packed in the go code with `scripts/build.sh assets`.

 Community